MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/xamarin.md

 Choose this option if you want to create a cross platform app for iOS, Android and UWP devices.
 You need to create 3 apps in App Center – one for each OS.

-You need to select **Xamarin** as the platform for Android and iOS applications (UWP does not have a Xamarin option).
+You need to select **Xamarin** as the platform for Android and iOS applications (UWP doesn't have a Xamarin option).

 ## 2. Create your app in the App Center Portal to obtain the App Secret